Missa solemnis (Bruckner): Setting

-The "Quoniam" quotes from Joseph Haydn's Missa sancti Bernardi von Offida.
-As in Bruckner's later great masses, the setting of the words "Et resurrexit" is preceded by the "old-fashioned rhetorical gesture" of a "rising chromatic figure in stile agitato representing the trembling of the earth."
-This rising chromatic figure is repeated before the "Et expecto resurrectionem mortuorum".
-Several passages of the Missa solemnis, particularly the "Qui tollis" of the Gloria and the central part of the Credo, prefigure Bruckner's next Mass No. 1 in D minor.
+The Quoniam quotes from Joseph Haydn's Missa Sancti Bernardi von Offida.
+As in Bruckner's later great masses, the setting of the words Et resurrexit is preceded by the "old-fashioned rhetorical gesture" of a "rising chromatic figure in stile agitato representing the trembling of the earth".
+This rising chromatic figure is repeated before the Et expecto resurrectionem mortuorum.
+Several passages of the Missa solemnis, particularly the Qui tollis of the Gloria and the central part of the Credo, prefigure Bruckner's next Mass No. 1 in D minor.
 Both the Gloria and the Credo conclude with a fugue.

 Robert Simpson finds "nothing mediocre or tentative about this strong and clear work ... the music is often of excellent quality ... the work, though not perfect, is admirable."

 Editions

 The edition by Robert Haas for the Gesamtausgabe was based on the copy given to Mayer.
 During the 1930s Ferdinand Habel changed the text of bars 28–38 of the Kyrie and bars 57–58 of the Gloria to make the work more usable for Eucharist celebration.

 Leopold Nowak rejected these changes in his edition, which also introduced phrasing marks in some violin parts that had not been available to Haas.

-On 25 June 2017 a new edition of the score by Cohrs, prepared for the Anton Bruckner Urtext Gesamtausgabe, was premiered by Łukasz Borowicz with the RIAS Kammerchor and the Akademie für Alte Musik Berlin.
+On 25 June 2017 a new edition of the score by Benjamin-Gunnar Cohrs, prepared for the Anton Bruckner Urtext Gesamtausgabe, was premiered by Łukasz Borowicz with the RIAS Kammerchor and the Akademie für Alte Musik Berlin.

 Discography

 There are five commercial recordings of the work.
 The three earlier recordings follow the Haas edition with Habel's text adaptations.
-Rickenbacker follows the Nowak edition.According to Hans Roelofs, Hausmann's recording (1983) is a remarkable achievement for a non-professional choir.
-Jürgens performs it with religiosity, as a mass, Rickenbacker more strenuously as a concert work.
+Rickenbacker follows the Nowak edition.

+According to Hans Roelofs, Hausmann's recording (1983) is a remarkable achievement for a non-professional choir.
+Rickenbacher delivers a recording with excellent sound, Jürgens always seems to be aware of the fact that he is performing a mass in which praise and humility complement each other − Both on a high musical level.

-The new CD by Borowicz is very welcome.
-The – at a high level – performance of the Missa solemnis is based on the new Urtext edition by Benjamin Gunnar Cohrs.
-Moreover, an attempt has been made to partially reconstruct the musical program of the Inauguration Mass for Prelate Friedrich Theophil Mayer, which took place on 14 September1854 in St. Florian.
+The recording by Borowicz is a performance of the Missa solemnis based on the new Urtext edition by Cohrs.
+Moreover, an attempt has been made to partially reconstruct the musical program of the Inauguration Mass for prelate Friedrich Theophil Mayer, which took place on 14 September 1854 in St. Florian.